 Residence Halls & Apartments

-Housing a mixture of upper-class students and first-ear men and women enrolled in the Business Leadership Community, Hyatt Village features 10 x 12 foot, two-person air conditioned suites.
+Housing a mixture of men and women enrolled in our Living Learning Communities, Hyatt Village features 10 x 12 foot, two-person air conditioned suites.
 Our suite-styled living options consist of two people per room sharing a private bathroom facility with suite mates (2 other people of the same gender in their own room connected by the bathroom).
 There are five pods, each consisting of 8 rooms and a community lounge with new 4K flat screen televisions, lounge furniture, study tables, microwaves, and toasters.

 Originally named the Residence Life Center (RLC), Holst Hall opened for fall semester 2008.
 This four-story, 290 bed apartment style residence hall features a mix of studio, two- and four- bedroom fully furnished apartments and houses sophomore, junior, and senior students.
 The two- and four- bedroom units feature two bathrooms, a kitchen, living room and individual bedrooms.
 The studio units include a kitchen, living/sleeping area and a separate bathroom.
 In May 2011 The Residence life was renamed Holst Hall by the Concordia University Board of Regents in honor of 20-year president Rev. Dr. Robert Holst.

 One bedroom apartments reserved for students with families, a spouse, enrolled in graduate school, or over the age of 24.
 Complete with a full kitchen, private bathroom, community laundry room, storage units, parking spots, and heating units, Mary and Martha Halls offer a private, apartment style living option for qualifying students.
 Each building offers 6 one-bedroom units.
 Space is limited.
 Please email [email protected] for more information and a separate housing application.

 Workout Rooms are Open